-The hydrogel spacer pushes the rectum away from the prostate, decreasing rectal injury during prostate radiation therapy.
+The hydrogel spacer pushes the rectum away from the prostate and is designed to reduce the radiation dose delivered to the rectum during prostate radiation therapy.

 SpaceOAR Hydrogel with Radiation Therapy

-By pushing the prostate farther from the rectum, the radiation dose delivered to the rectum is reduced, which may lessen damage to the rectum.1,2,3
+By pushing the prostate farther from the rectum, the radiation dose delivered to the rectum is reduced, which may help minimize the side effects of radiation therapy.2-4

 What is the Hydrogel made of?